SamanShafigh/algorithms-data-structure/elementary-sorts/README.md

 # Elementary Sorts

-Qoal: Sort any type of data:
+Qoal: Sort any type of data

 Q: How can sort() function know how to compare different data types?

 A: We use Callback to delegate the job to client to determine whether or not an item `a` is leeds, bigger or equal than item `b`

+Callback Implementation
+- Java: interface
+- C: function pointers
+- C++: class-type functors
+- C#: delegates
+- Python, JavaScript: first-class functions

 ## Selection Sort